gkeais/435_exercises/vcf_tutorial.md

 - Click on "File", then "Load from File..." (this will open a file browser)

-- In the file browser, navigate to the dgrp_vcf folder, select `dgrp2.vcf`, and press open.
+- In the file browser, navigate to your newly-created dgrp_vcf folder, select `dgrp2.vcf`, and press open.

 - You will see a pop-up that looks like the one below.
 Press "Go".
-This will make a file called `dgrp2.vcf.idx` in the dgrp_vcf folder.
-IGV requires this file to load the VCF, and it might take a few minutes for it to be made.
+This will make a file called `dgrp2.vcf.idx` in the dgrp_vcf folder (it might take a few minutes).
+You don't need to do anything with this file, but IGV requires it for loading the VCF.

 <img src="vcf_tutorial_images/4_IGV_index_pop_up.png" alt="drawing" width="250"/>

-6. Once the index file is created, you will see each of the 205 DGRP lines on the far left side of the window (red box in the image below).
+6. Once IGV has finished making `dgrp2.vcf.idx`, you will see each of the 205 DGRP lines on the far left side of the window (red box in the image below).
 You can scroll through these using the scroll bar on the far right side of the window (red arrow in the image below).
 To explore genetic variation on a given chromosome , click on any of the chromosomes in the top panel (blue box in the image below), or use the drop-down menu (blue arrow in the image below).

 ![image of dgrp2 download page](vcf_tutorial_images/5_IGV_dgrp2_loaded_in_edited.png)